December 3, 2021

 How to carve oak wood

-2. Put on protective wear, including a dust mask.
+2. Put on protective wear, including safety goggles, gloves, and a dust mask to avoid inhaling sawdust.

 Tips for hand carving oak

 • Be careful of the design you are carving.
-For an open grain of the wood for a highly frustrating and unpleasant carving experience, it should not be too detailed.
+An open grain of wood should not be too detailed for a frustrating and unpleasant carving experience.

 • When estimating how long the carving will take you, do not work with an estimate because it takes more time.
 Multiply your estimate by at least twice, and then add some more.

-• Make a practice piece to get used to the wood and the gouges/chisels you will need before you start on the actual work.
+• Make a practice piece to get used to the wood and the gouges/chisels you need before starting the work.
 You might not have a full-size oak piece, but you need a bit for trials.

 • Make sure that your tools are sharp and keep them honed.
 Carving should be easy, quick, and smooth.
 When you carve, it should feel like a hot knife cutting through butter.